docarray/docarray/docs/user_guide/representing/array.md

 !!!
 Note
-    to summarize : you should use `DocVec` when you need to work with contiguous data, and you should use `DocList` when you need to rearrange or extend your data.
+    to summarize: you should use `DocVec` when you need to work with contiguous data, and you should use `DocList` when you need to rearrange or extend your data.

 See also: